abisummers/abisummers.github.io/src/pages/articles/subscriptions.md

 layout: "../../layouts/article.astro"
 languages: ["en"]
 language: "en"
-title: Subscriptions to museums
+title: Museum passes
-intro: The different subscription cards I have for museums in Paris and France.
+intro: I have three different museum passes.
 Are they worth it?
+Here I track what I have seen and how much I've saved.
 publishedDate: 2024-05-17
 ---

 ## Museum cards

 I love visiting museums, I love getting to learn about history and I also love getting to reflect on the art I'm seeing.
 I currently have 3 different subscriptions, which personally I think are worth it.
+You can read my articles about exhibitions I've seen [here](https://abisummers.com/articles/museums/).

 ## National Monument

 I have the duo [national monument card](https://www.monuments-nationaux.fr) which has over 80 monuments inside France.
 I opted for the duo card, because it's often a place I go to with a friend, so this allows me to get another person in for free.
 I subscribed for the year, starting from the 25th April 2024.
-The solo subscription costs 45€ and the duo costs 70€.
+The solo subscription costs 45€ and the duo costs **70€**.

 Has it been worth it?